The Best Social Media Scheduling and Planning Tools

 First of all, an effective social media scheduler must be centralized, meaning that social media managers should be able to plan, create, and edit social media posts and drafts on all their social media channels, from one single platform.
 This may sound simple at first, but remember that there are many different social media channels with different text length limits and recommended image sizes.
 For this reason, the best social media schedulers will allow you to draft your content while providing you with needed information about text length, image sizes, and other aspects of the post.

 Having centralized control over all your social media profiles also means that you can set publishing times well into the future.
 This involves setting the post in a future time slot, posting immediately, or just creating a draft of various posts and showing up in a comprehensive content calendar, status, or list view.
 Additionally, for many who are using some sort of social media scheduler app, there may be a need for post targeting or even having the opportunity to write the first comment on a post.
-This is a crucial feature for those who are looking for more advance posting features for their social media planning.
+This is a crucial feature for those who are looking for more advanced posting features for their social media planning.

 It is also important that, when discussing effective social media management, a post scheduler should provide a preview display of your posts.
 This is so you can confirm it looks like you planned when it is actually posted.
 Of course, this should be possible in the social media scheduling tool itself, ensuring that your review of all posts is quick and efficient.

-2. Image Library
+2. Integrated Media Library

 When you are using a social media posts scheduler, you expect it to do more than merely allow you to post content.
 Pictures and images, as we all know, are crucial for effective social media posts that drive reach and interactions.

 When you are looking to produce social media post content, your scheduler should allow for the easy upload and organization of the various images and pictures you want to use on your posts.
 Additionally, it is often also helpful if your tool provides your team with a free image library, which can be a great addition to your already existing selection of images.
+Additionally, an image generator can save you time.
+It enables teams to instantly create on-brand graphics or campaign visuals without relying on external design sources.

-3. Automation
+3. Time-Saving Automation

 Many businesses are looking for a social media auto scheduler, but this term can mean different things for different businesses.
 So what features are we talking about in this case?
 First and foremost, there should be the option for auto-publishing during a specific time.
 Publishing automation features can allow social media teams to set a post for publication at a later time, without having to remember to actual click “post” when you want it to go online.

 Second, there is, with many businesses, a need to post similar content across multiple social media platforms.
 It can be tedious to copy and paste text, upload images, and prepare posts across several social media platforms.
 The best social media scheduler tools would allow for easy, one-click transfer of images and content to your various posts on your social media channels when the content and images are the same.
 This dramatically increases efficiency when it comes to creating posts across multiple channels.
+This eliminates repetitive tasks and frees your team to focus on strategy and creativity.

 For many businesses or agencies, there is a post approval process that needs to be completed before a post on social media is published.
 For this reason, social media scheduling tools should allow for an in-tool approval process to be set up and implemented.